newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do Class Action Lawsuits Work in New Jersey?

-Before a class action suit can begin in New Jersey, several litigants must aggregate and attest to a common complaint through a class representative.
-Then, the court must certify the action, which must be maintainable under court rules.
+Before a class action suit can begin in New Jersey, several litigants typically aggregate and attest to a common complaint through a class representative.
+Then, the court certifies the action, which should be maintainable under court rules.
 Generally, certification is a preliminary hearing where the court considers the validity of the litigation as a class action.
 A class-action suit is maintainable if it passes the prerequisites in N. J. Ct.
 R. 4:32(b).

 The court rules also require that the court appoint a class counsel.
 The class attorney and the class representative are responsible for taking subsequent legal actions and negotiating a settlement with the defendant.